Getting Started With Bitbucket Cloud

 Choose a plan

 Next, you will be asked to choose a SonarCloud subscription plan.
 If all the repositories to be analyzed are public on Bitbucket Cloud then you can choose the free plan.
-Your code and analysis results will be publicly accessible at sonarcloud.io.
+When using the free plan, your code and analysis results will be publicly accessible at sonarcloud.io/explore/projects.

-If you want to analyze one or more private repositories then you need to select a paid plan.
-Even with the paid plan you still have a 14 day free trial period.
+If you want to analyze one or more private repositories, you need to select a paid plan.
+All paid plans have a 14-day free trial period.
 Once the 14 days have elapsed, the cost is based on the number of lines of code analyzed.

 A plan is always associated one-to-one with a SonarCloud organization and therefore with a single Bitbucket workspace.
 If you want to onboard multiple Bitbucket workspaces, you must sign up for a separate plan for each.